togfoxy/TacticalGridIron/README.md

 When you click the field with the mouse, a blue circle will show where you clicked.
 The Quarterback will instantly throw the ball.

+Throw the ball to your own team - but find someone that is open and can catch the ball safely.

+If the ball lands too close to the opposing team then the ball will be "knocked down" by that team.

 Keep your Quarterback away from the opposing team.

 When the ball is snapped, side step left or right and allow your running back (RB) room to charge forward.